k-ohtake/advection-diffusion-neg/README.md

 For a set of parameters, five simulations are performed for randomly generated initial values.

 ## eigenvalue_QLLU-AD/heatmap_sigma.py
-This is a code for computing eigenvalues for QLLU-AD and drawing heat maps.
+This is a code for computing eigenvalues of QLLU-AD and drawing heat maps.

 Language: Python ver 3.12.4
 Packages: